okeshawarz/prospectus/keshawarz_prospectus_v2.md

 [@li2019b], as well as building parallel private municipal infrastructure to alleviate the bite of rising residential rents.

+For its part, aside from the story of agglomeration and increasing returns, the particular features of land and housing markets in San Francisco will be discussed.
+On the urban scale, the Ricardian assumption of a fixed supply of land holds strongly, since the city is bounded on three sides by the Pacific Ocean.

 It is here that the discussion of the technology sector becomes a central issue to a discussion about land and land rents.
 As @stehlin2016 remarks in his essay on gentrification in San Francisco: